Teaching Reading Strategies and Sam and Friends Guided Reading Phonics Books BUNDLE (eBook)

 PLUS GET THE SAM AND FRIENDS GUIDED READING PHONICS BOOKS AS PART OF THIS COMPREHENSIVE PROGRAM BUNDLE.

-If you use guided reading in literacy centers or in readers workshop to differentiate reading instruction or if you teach a reading intervention class, you know how hard it is to find engaging decodable text for older students.
+Some older children struggle with reading because they have not yet mastered phonics and/or sight words.
+If you use guided reading in literacy centers or in readers workshop to differentiate reading instruction, if you teach special education to students with auditory processing challenges, if you teach English-language learners, if you teach a reading intervention class, or if you are homeschooling your own child, you know how hard it is to find engaging decodable text for older students.

 The 54 eight-page Sam and Friends Guided Reading Phonics Books feature teenage characters, high-interest plots, and non-juvenile cartoons.
 Each book has embedded reading comprehension questions, word fluency timings, and accompanying running records.
 Plus, two whole-class diagnostic assessments will help you place your students in the appropriate guided reading groups and assign the right books to read.
 Check out what teachers are saying about the Sam and Friends books: